archseer/Scarlet/README.md

 Replacing `[USERNAME]` with your username.
 Scarlet will now recognise you as her owner.

+### DCC

+Scarlet now fully supports DCC SEND for sending and recieving files, as well as [Firewall/Reverse SEND](http://en.wikipedia.org/wiki/Direct_Client-to-Client#Reverse_.2F_Firewall_DCC).
+There is no RESUME/ACCEPT support yet.
+This means one could potentially craft a XDCC bot using Scarlet.

 ### Scarletoids

 Scarletoids are Scarlet bots, where the additional commands and responses are written via a DSL directly into the Scarlet object: